 You need an active Azure subscription.

-If you do not have an active Azure subscription, note that you may get a free one-month trial: https://azure.microsoft.com/en-us/free/
+If you do not have an active Azure subscription, you can get a free one-month trial: https://azure.microsoft.com/en-us/free/

-When subscribing to a free trial, Azure requires credit card information.
-You will not be charged and the free trial end will not be automatically moved to a charged plan when expired (though you may verify settings regarding this).
+When you subscribe to a free trial, Azure requires credit card information.
+You will not be charged and the free trial end will not automatically move to a charged plan when it expires (though you may verify settings regarding this).

 For further information, refer to https://azure.microsoft.com/en-us/pricing/free-trial/.

-Through this approach, you create an instance of a virtual machine bound to your Azure subscription with minimal configuration (i.e, a full deployment of a virtual machine directly in your Azure deployment).
+Through this approach, you create an instance of a virtual machine bound to your Azure subscription with minimal configuration (a full deployment of a virtual machine directly in your Azure deployment).

-This means that once this is set, you will manage and configure further settings of this virtual machine (such as the world-wide region where this is stored).
+Once this is set, you can manage and configure further settings for this virtual machine (such as the world-wide region where this is stored).